All Episodes

 I don't think so.

-Not one, not when you're in business for yourself.
+Not when you're in business for yourself.

 But then there's the question of Holder.

-I mean, this man is obviously I don't care if he learned his lesson.
+I mean, this man is obviously, I don't care if he learned his lesson.

 Other people would go to jail if they did things like that.